warpdotdev/docs/features/notifications.md

 ## What is it?

-Have you ever run a program on the terminal and started doing something else, only to find out a long time later that the program was waiting for a password to continue?
-No longer!
-Warp can send you customizable desktop notifications when you are away from the app and something meaningful happens in your terminal sessions.
-Warp can send you a notification when a command completes after a configurable number of seconds or when a running command needs you to enter a password to proceed.
+Warp can send you customizable desktop notifications when you are away from the app and quickly re-focus when something meaningful happens in your terminal sessions.
+Notifications can be sent when a command completes after a number of seconds or when a running command needs you to enter a password to proceed.
 For either of these triggers, Warp will only send you a desktop notification if you are using a different app at the time the trigger is fired.

 ## How to access it